mchjohn/mycontacts/README.md

-API for contact management implemented with NodeJS and ExpressJS.
+API for contact management implemented with NodeJS, ExpressJS and Postgres.

 Using the patterns: